discretlib/doc/content/datamodel/schema.md

 # Index
-If an entity contains a very large number of object, and if a specific set of fields are queried a lot, it is possible to create an index to improve query performances.
+If an entity contains a very large number of objects, and if a specific set of fields are queried a lot, it is possible to create an index to improve query performances.
 Putting two many indexes can result in degraded insertion performances, so you should use this feature *wisely*.
 The base system allready have a set of indexes that should be enought for a lot of use cases.

 Indexes can only be put on scalar field and system fields.
 ```gql